2008 Democratic Party of Japan leadership election: Contest

 Discussion of whether the ballot should be contested was more serious than in September 2006.
 While Kan and Hatoyama once again endorsed Ozawa, Seiji Maehara repeatedly called for an open contest to spur policy debate, though declined to run himself.
 Maehara criticised Ozawa's policies as vague, including his security and taxation plans, and suggested that debate would clarify the party's position ahead of the next election.
 Yoshihiko Noda and Yukio Edano were rumoured to be considering standing, but ultimately declined as well.
+A secretary from Takashi Kawamura's office represented him at an information session for prospective candidates held on 1 September, but he ultimately did not run either.

 Ozawa announced he would seek re-election on 2 September and was the only candidate to stand when nominations were taken on 8 September.
 He was confirmed without a vote at the party convention on 21 September.
 He called for the ruling LDP to hold snap elections to the House of Representatives ahead of that party's own leadership contest, which concluded the following day.